 It’s been 15 years since the of the death of Kathleen Savio, the third wife of former Bolingbrook, Illinois police sergeant Drew Peterson.
 Savio, who was newly divorced from Peterson at the time of her death, drowned in her bathtub on March 1, 2004.
-At the time of Savio’s death, Peterson was had already remarried.
+At the time of Savio’s death, Peterson had already remarried.
 He had started dating his fourth wife, Stacy, when she was just 16 years old, during his unfaithful marriage to Savio.

 At first, Savio’s bathtub death was ruled an accident, despite the fact that her body bore extensive bruising, as well as gashes on her head.
 But in 2017 her body was exhumed and in 2009, Drew Peterson was indicted for her death.
 He was convicted of Savio’s murder in 2012.

-In addition to the being sentenced to 38 years in prison for killing Savio, Peterson received another 40 years for attempting to take out a hit on Will County State Attorney Jim Glasgow.
+In addition to being sentenced to 38 years in prison for killing Savio, Peterson received another 40 years for attempting to take out a hit on Will County State Attorney Jim Glasgow.
 But the former cop leaves behind many unanswered questions, especially when it comes to the disappearance of his fourth wife, Stacy, who vanished on October 28, 2007.
 It was her disappearance that led investigators to revisit Savio’s murder.

 Stacy Peterson is Still Missing